phpstan/phpstan/website/src/developing-extensions/dynamic-return-type-extensions.md

 }
 ```

+`ParametersAcceptorSelector::selectFromArgs(...)` is the default way to resolve the return type of a method call.
+Starting from PHPStan 1.5.0 the return type of `getTypeFromMethodCall()` is optional, so you can return `null` from it if you don't want to resolve to a specific `Type`.

-And finally, register the extension in the [configuration file](/config-reference):
+Finally, register the extension in the [configuration file](/config-reference):

 ```yaml
 services: